JeffHing/angular-width-query/README.md

 #### 'class' option

-This option specifies the base HTML class to automatically add to the element.
+This option specifies the base HTML class to initially add to the element.

 #### 'modifiers' option